 Janis has been staying busy with her scholarship fund called The Pearl Foundation as well as tours across the U.S. In 2013, she won a Grammy Award for Best Spoken Word Album for her autobiography, Society's Child, beating out Bill Clinton, Michelle Obama and Ellen Degeneres.
-In 2015, she still maintained an active touring schedule across America, but her website showed only a handful of personal appearances slated for 2017.
+In 2015 she still maintained an active touring schedule across America, but her website showed only a handful of personal appearances slated for 2017.

 For more, be sure to read Gary James' Interview With Janis Ian